USDA-ARS-GBRU/MicroMPN_data-files/README.md

 **4. Folder**: multiple_comparisons

-- To assess if a community’s suppressive activity was independent of the method (MPN-RFU microplate assay vs spotting on agar) being used, we compared the mean of every community to the mean of the control (rfp-Rs5).
+- To assess if a community’s suppressive activity was independent of the method (fluorMPN microplate assay vs spotting on agar) being used, we compared the mean of every community to the mean of the control (rfp-Rs5).

    - 4.1. *Subfolder*: R_analysis

       - This folder contains two files, an R script ("backup_oneway_dataMPN_micrompn_trim_norarity_community_R.txt") and an input ("data_micrompn_trim_norarity_community_R.csv") file.
-Differences between group means for the MPN-RFU microplate assay were compared by a one-way ANOVA, followed by the post-hoc test for multiple comparisons Tukey’s Honest Significant Differences.
+Differences between group means for the fluorMPN microplate assay were compared by a one-way ANOVA, followed by the post-hoc test for multiple comparisons Tukey’s Honest Significant Differences.
 However, for spotting on agar, since the assumption of normality was violated, we ran the non-parametric test Kruskal-Wallis, followed by Dunn’s test for multiple comparisons.
 The input file contains both MPN and MPN-adjusted data.
 Users can run the analysis with MPN-adjusted values by simply subsetting for the correct columns in the input file.

     - 4.2. *Subfolder*: Excel_spreadsheet